astridx/meinblog/content/posts/joomla/19joomla-mehrsprachigkeit.en.md

 ### New files

 So that the language is saved to the element, we add a column to the database table.
-When updating, the script `15.0.0.sql` is the one that is executed for version 15.0.0.
+When updating the component, the script `15.0.0.sql` is the one that is executed for version 15.0.0.

 <!-- prettier-ignore -->
 #### [administrator/components/com\_foos/ sql/updates/mysql/15.0.0.sql](https://github.com/astridx/boilerplate/compare/t14b...t15a#diff-fa2e66efed41380705fb9f91c257ea9c)